kenschneider18/rpi-metro-display/README.md

 Python code for DC metrorail times display.

+> :warning: **Users Prior to 05/19/2023: If your stations and lines files aren't being updated with cronjobs, you may not be able to resolve newer stations, like the Silver Line Extension and Potomac Yards.
+To fix this, please pull new copies of these files and restart your display.**

 A WMATA API Key is needed to get live train data.
 API keys are free and you can sign up for one [here](https://developer.wmata.com/).

 ![sign_title](img/sign_title.jpg)